-> Branches of the Order spread rapidly throughout Europe with a foundation in Dublin, Ireland being established in 1224.
-On 10 September 1867, eight Sisters from Dun Laoghaire, Ireland, arrived in Australia to settle and establish a convent at Maitland.
-Thus began a new chapter in the Dominican story.
+Branches of the Order spread rapidly throughout Europe with a foundation in Dublin, Ireland, being established in 1224.
+On 10 September 1867, eight Sisters from Dun Laoghaire, Ireland, arrived in Australia to settle and establish a convent at Maitland, thus spearheading a new chapter in the Dominican story.

-In 1926, at the request of Archbishop Mannix, four Dominican Sisters from West Maitland came to Camberwell.
-On 12 August, MM Concepta O’Donoghue, SM Loreto Cockerill, SM Perpetua Hermann and SM Placid Flaherty were met at Spencer Street (Southern Cross) station by the Dominican Vicar-Provincial, Father Jordan Powell, the Prior of St Dominic’s, Father Hogan, Father Rupert Roche OP, Mrs Annie Rudd, a former Maitland pupil, and her daughter and cousin.
+At the request of Archbishop Mannix in 1926, four Dominican Sisters from West Maitland came to Camberwell.
+On 13 August, MM Concepta O’Donoghue, SM Loreto Cockerill, SM Perpetua Hermann and SM Placid Flaherty were met at Spencer Street (Southern Cross) station by the Dominican Vicar-Provincial, Father Jordan Powell, the Prior of St Dominic’s, Father Hogan, Father Rupert Roche OP, Mrs Annie Rudd, a former Maitland pupil, and her daughter and cousin.
 A month later on 12 September, the tiny two bedroom cottage in Riversdale Road, in Camberwell, was officially opened and blessed by Archbishop Mannix.

 The Sisters supported the work of the friars at St Dominic’s Parish and Primary School in Camberwell, but soon came to realise that there was a need for a secondary school.
 Over the next ten years, the Sisters began the planning and development of a much larger convent that would act as both convent and school for many years.